Filip-Rak/Discrete-Modelling/README.md

 ### Directory Structure
 ```
-ex4/
+ex5/
 │── Output/             # Results of various tasks saved as gifs
-│   │── good rands/		# Handpicked interesting random results
+│   │── good_rands/     # Handpicked interesting random results
 │
 │── GameOfLife.py       # Python source code with automaton functions
 │── Main.py             # Entry point for the program and tasks within this exercise
 ```

 ## Exercise 5: Forest Fire Simulation
-A 2D cellular automaton simulating forest fire dynamics in Python with usage of Numpy, Pillow and PyGame libraries.
+A 2D cellular automaton simulating forest fire dynamics in Python with usage of Numpy, Pillow and PyGame libraries including:
 - **Image-based map loading**: Real photos and images will be interpreted by the code and used to create the simulation environment.
 - **Seven total cell states**: Dirt, forest, overgrown forest, fire, burned, water, flood.
 - **Cell state changes overtime**: Forest will grow larger, floods will disappear overtime, fire will spread out and burn for a limited time, burned cells will transition into dirt after a while.
 - **Real-time environment manipulation**: User can change each and every cell to any type.
 - **Wind in fire simulation**: The behavior of fire changes drastically based on the wind, which can lead it towards 8 different directions or disabled.
+- **Water fighting fire**: For the fire to have a natural and interesting counter, the water will flood the fire chasing it's till it's extinguished.
 - **Simulation speed controls**: The simulation can be paused, sped up, slowed down or reset.